 A Family of Geese out for a Stroll

 These Geese Must Have Adopted Some Goslings.
 22 Goslings in total.

 Cats in their condos watch the geese fly high above the skyscrapers.

 Calgary is one of the highest-priced cities in Canada for housing costs.
 Prices for homes to buy or to rent are exorbitant – just like Vancouver and Toronto.
 Supply and demand.
 The economy is booming in Calgary, Alberta.
 There are not enough homes to rent or buy – especially near the downtown core of the city of Calgary and in many outlying districts.
-I imagined -- and correctly, I believe -- that there were a lot of domestic cats living in the skyscraping condos – looking out their windows, watching the flight maneuvers and frolics of the Canada Geese each day.
-Dogs, too, probably were looking wistfully out their windows 20 and 25 stories above the ground.
+I imagine -- and I believe -- that there are many domestic cats living in the skyscraping condos – looking out their windows, watching the flight maneuvers and frolics of the Canada Geese each day.
+Dogs, too, probably are looking wistfully out their windows from 20 and 25 stories above the ground.
 Seeing a bird, a live bird flying through the air, I believe helps keep a few animals sane when they can't see anything normal happening below their residence's window.
 The people and cars from twenty floors up in the sky look like an N-gauge railway model scene.

-When the snow came in November, it stayed through to April, I don't know what the geese ate to stay alive.
+When the snow came in November, and stayed through to April, I don't know what the geese ate to stay alive.
 I couldn't see anything available to them.
+Thick ice covered the rivers.
 Snowfall covered everything for days at a time -- until the Chinook winds came again.
-Thick ice covered the rivers.

 General Facts about the Canada Geese